jckett/Happiness-Indicator/README.md

-# Home Square Footage Rates
+# Happiness Indicator

-This project predicts the cost of a home based on square footage and basic housing amenities.
+This project predicts people's happiness based on the time they spend reading or watching TV.

 ## Technologies

-Completed in Python, the following packages are used
+Completed in R, the following packages are used
- - readxl
- - QuantPsyc
- - car
+ - ggm

 # Launch